toiletbril/toiletline/README.txt

 crucial.
 The library can still be used with a VT100 compatible terminal with it's own terminal proccessing, like Windows Terminal or Alacritty.

-And also, UTF-8 locale feature is required for proper multibyte character support.
+UTF-8 locale feature is required for proper multibyte character support.

 Current features